GlobalFishingWatch/pipe-bq2gcs/README.md

 	}
 ```

-Here the `sensor_type` is partitioning, this means that the table mentioned in `sensor_jinja_table` is a partitioned table.
-There will be a task inside the DAG assigned to check this sensor and if it works well, then is going to run the `jinja_query` replacing the jinja keywords and exported the results in a file under the `gcs_output_folder` path and who name is the property `name` plus the schedule interval mode and the date that begins.
+Here the `sensor_type` is partitioning.
+This means that the table mentioned in `sensor_jinja_table` is a partitioned table.
+There will be a task inside the DAG assigned to check this sensor and if it works well, then is going to run the `jinja_query` replacing the jinja keywords and exported the results in a file under the `gcs_output_folder` path and who name is the schedule interval mode and the date that begins (`gs://scratch-matias/bq2gcs/daily_20200701.json.gz`).

 Airflow Output
 ```
 DAG
  Lpartition_check_vms_chile_raw_chile_aquaculture_naf_processed_partitioned
   Lexporter_matias_partitioning_test
 ```

 output:
 ```
 $ gsutil ls gs://scratch-matias/bq2gcs